jesp209i/AcmeCorp/readme.md

 ## Entering the competition
 You can start submitting entries on the [competition-page](http://localhost:8080/competition) but you will need product Serial Number.
-To get a valid on, you need to log in.
+To get a valid one, you need to log in.

 ## When logged in
 Navigate to the [Products-page](http://localhost:8080/products) to se all the serial numbers.
 Each number can only be used once.